signalwire-community/signalwire-php/README.md

 ## Getting Started

-Read the implementation documentation, guides and API Reference at the official [Relay SDK for PHP Documentation](https://docs.signalwire.com/reference/relay-sdk-php) site.
+Read the implementation documentation, guides and API Reference at the [Relay SDK for PHP Documentation](https://signalwire-community.github.io/docs/php/) site.

 ---